Nanji-Freddy/datalakes_creation_on_premise/README.md

-Here's a complete, polished README for your project:

----

 # **Data Lake Creation on Premise**

 This project demonstrates the creation of a local data lake using **MinIO**, **Apache Iceberg**, **Apache Spark**, **StarRocks**, **Mage**, and **Docker**.
 It enables efficient data storage, processing, and analysis in a local environment, allowing you to build a complete data lake from scratch.